parallelwindfarms/parareal/paper/paper.md

 *fine* integrator.
 In practice this means that the coarse integrator works on a coarser mesh than the fine integrator (for details, see Courant–Friedrichs–Lewy condition, often referred to as CFL).

+[^3]: When we need to add two vectors, we clone the first and then modify the field values of the cloned instance in place.
+Cloning a vector amounts to copying the basic folder structure of an OpenFOAM case directory, together with the time directory containing the field values for that snapshot.